 Southeastern Wisconsin Maps

-The best map for bicycling in southeastern Wisconsin was published in early 2006 by Little Transport Press.
+The best map for bicycling in southeastern Wisconsin was first published in early 2006 by bikeverywhere.
 It covers an area running from Port Washington on the north to the state line on the south, and from Lake Michigan to the western Waukesha county line.
 It shows a network of suggested routes, both on roads and on separate bike trails.
 The map is aimed at both bike commuters and recreationists.

-This map is available for $9.95 from the publisher or from area bike shops.
-I was the researcher for this map.
+The latest edition of the map is available from the publisher or from area bike shops.
+(Full disclosure: I was the researcher for this map.)
 Those wishing to learn more about specific routes may view the field notes.

 A map of Milwaukee county is available for free from most area bike shops.
-It does an excellent job of covering of covering both the Milwaukee county Oak Leaf Trail and the city's marked bike routes and bike lanes.
-One limitation is that some proposed trails are shown as complete and may or may not be completed during 2006, particularly with the county's budget problems.
+It does an excellent job of covering both the Milwaukee county Oak Leaf Trail and the city's marked bike routes and bike lanes.
+One limitation is that proposed trails are sometimes shown as completed years before they are actually built.
 Also some suggested routes outside the official ones have heavy traffic.

 Madison and Dane County Maps

-Little Transport Press publishes a map of Madison and Dane County, showing suggested routes as well as bike trails.
-Cost is $8.95 and it is available from the publisher and area bike shops.
+Bikeverywhere publishes a map of Madison and Dane County, showing suggested routes as well as bike trails.
+It is available from the publisher and area bike shops.

 Bike shops often carry a free map of Madison bike trails and routes.
 Its coverage is generally limited to the city of Madison.
 As with other free maps, I find its availability is unpredictable since there is no financial incentive to keep it in stock.